voedger/voedger-internals/concepts/motivation/motivation.md

 # Motivation

-Technical overview - what is Voedger, how it helps us, how it can be used by you
+Here you will find - what is Voedger, how it helps us, how it can be used by you.

-Here's a refined version of your text for clarity and readability:

 ## Jump to the Clouds